thegoodideaco/visualizing-hierarchies/src/router/vue+d3/radial-layouts.md

 `D3` does offer radial variants of it's generators, such as `lineRadial` or `pointRadial` which do the same job.

-However, if you get a good understanding of how these are converted, you can take advantage with other approaches.
+However, if you have a good understanding of how these are converted, you can take advantage with other approaches.